zishangit01/OLA_Ride_Insights/README.md

 5. Who are the top customers by ride frequency?
 6. How satisfied are customers and drivers across vehicle types?

-Each question is answered using a combination of:
+Each question is answered using:
 **SQL Views + Power BI Visuals + Streamlit Live Outputs**

 ---